langnalu19-ia/day-01-hello-ai/README.md

-# Day 1 – Hello AI
+# Day 1–2 – Python Basics for AI 🚀

-This repository is Day 1 of my 90-day AI study plan.
+This repository documents the first steps of my 90-day Artificial Intelligence learning journey.

-## What I did
+## What I’ve completed so far
-- Installed Python
+- ✅ Installed Python and VS Code
+- ✅ Learned Python numbers and strings
+- ✅ Worked with lists and dictionaries
+- ✅ Used conditional logic (`if / else`)
-- Installed VS Code + Python extension
+- ✅ Practiced proper Python indentation
+- ✅ Uploaded and versioned code using GitHub

+## Files in this repository
-- Created my first Python script
+- `hello_ai.py` – First Python script (Day 1)
--Learned the basic workflow (run code locally + store on GitHub)

-## File
-- hello_ai.py
--
+- `python_basics.py` – Python fundamentals used in AI (Day 2)

+## Goal of this repository
+Build strong Python foundations before moving into machine learning and AI models.

-## Next step
+## Next steps
+- Learn loops (`for` and `while`)
+- Practice repetition and data iteration
-Start Python basics for data and AI.
+- Prepare for AI-style data processing